Home / Find our experts / Cian T. McMahon

 EXTENDED PROFILE

-A native of Dublin, Ireland, Cian T. McMahon is the author of two books and over half a dozen scholarly articles on Irish and American immigration history.
+A native of Dublin, Ireland, Cian T. McMahon has written and edited three books and over a dozen scholarly articles on Irish and American immigration history.
+He is currently working on a global history of Saint Patrick’s Day.

 In The Global Dimensions of Irish Identity: Race, Nation, and the Popular Press, 1840-1880 (UNC Press, 2015), he argues that the international dispersal of millions of people during and after the Great Famine radically altered how the Irish thought about nations and nationalism.

-His articles have appeared in a range of journals including the Journal of American Ethnic History and Irish Historical Studies and he has a new essay forthcoming in the American Historical Review.
+His articles have appeared in a range of journals including the Journal of American Ethnic History, Irish Historical Studies, and the American Historical Review.

 At UNLV, McMahon’s transatlantic interests allow him to teach a range of courses in Irish, European, and American history.
 He also teaches seminars of his own design including “Great Migrations in Modern Human History” and “Soccer and the Making of the Modern World.”